mmcc007/fledge/README.md

         match AppStore com.mycompany.todo

     Note: if match is not already set-up you will have to return to this step after match is set-up.
 1. (Recommended) Icons
 Upload will fail if required icons are missing from the Asset Catalog.
-To generate a complete set of icons from a single image, see https://makeappicon.com.
+To generate a complete set
+    of icons from a single image, see https://makeappicon.com.
 This will generate a complete Asset Catalog.
 Overwrite the existing catalog using:

         cp <location of downloaded icons>/ios/AppIcon.appiconset/* ios/Runner/Assets.xcassets/AppIcon.appiconset

-Note: if not on a mac, these changes can be made directly in the ios config files (not currently documented in this README).

 ## Install `fledge`
 `fledge` is a command line utility for installing the CICD dependencies into your project.